If you’ve been following my social media, you will know that recently we were invited to stay at Bluestone Wales in Pembrokeshire.

 There are also large water slides for older children and adults to enjoy too, so I would really recommend a visit to Blue Lagoon during your visit to Bluestone Wales.

 Thing to do off site

 The coastline of Pembrokeshire is beautiful and there are areas that are great for stargazers.
 Obviously on a family holiday, we didn’t do a lot of stargazing, but we did take a trip to Saundersfoot beach, where we had a great time collecting shells, making sandcastles, watching the boats and taking a stroll along the sand.
 Saundersfoot Beach wasn’t too far away from Bluestone Wales, so was a lovely afternoon trip.

 On the Friday, before we set off home, we took a trip to Folly Farm, Adventure Park and Zoo.
-Oliver loves visiting the zoo, but he particularly liked the zoo animals here.
+Bear loves visiting Chester zoo when we are at home, but he particularly liked the zoo animals here.
 The enclosures are slightly smaller than those at bigger zoos, but they are kept incredibly well and the animals look very healthy and content, which is always nice to see.

 We had such a lovely time at Bluestone Wales and would like to thank them for such a lovely family holiday.
 There is so much to do and explore for adults and children of all ages, making it a perfect place for a family holiday.
 There just wasn’t enough time to do everything, so Bluestone Wales is a holiday spot you can visit again and again.
 We hope that Bluestone Wales becomes a strong part of our family memories.
 We’ve been recommending it to all of our family and friends since we got back and it turns out that a lot of people have booked to visit later in the year.
 Next time I think we will take some grandparents with us so we can check out that spa!